jasonblanchard/front-end-presentation/presentation.md

 ## Two-way data bindings with Ember

-- Angular works similarly, used to be super popular, still is (maybe)
+- Angular - works similarly, used to be super popular, still is (maybe)
-- Great place to start - low barrier to entry, best practices built in, familiar to Rails folks, integration with Rails API
+- Ember - Great place to start
+  - low barrier to entry, best practices built in, familiar to Rails folks (MVC-ish), existing integration with Rails API
 - The router + SPAs - URL is just another piece of state

 ---